Video Summary: 3 Simple Exercises To Improve Shoulder Strength, Mobility And Function

 POSITIVE BIOFEEDBACK –> CREATES POSITIVE STABILITY –> ALLOWS FUNCTIONAL MOBILITY

-Review 3 simple methods for creating this “Symphony” of BIOFEEDBACK to develop STABILITY OF THE JOINTS and IMPROVE FUNCTIONAL MOBILITY.
+REVIEW: 3 simple methods for creating this “Symphony” of BIOFEEDBACK to develop STABILITY OF THE JOINTS and IMPROVE FUNCTIONAL MOBILITY are as follows:

 LETS GET STARTED!